flyteorg/flyteidl/protos/docs/admin/admin.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "attributes", ":ref:`ref_flyteidl.admin.ClusterResourceAttributes.AttributesEntry`", "repeated", "Custom resource attributes which will be applied in cluster resource creation (e.g., quotas).
+   "attributes", ":ref:`ref_flyteidl.admin.ClusterResourceAttributes.AttributesEntry`", "repeated", "Custom resource attributes which will be applied in cluster resource creation (e.g. quotas).
 Map keys are the *case-sensitive* names of variables in templatized resource files.
 Map values should be the custom values which get substituted during resource creation."